By: Tatum Stafford

 Cruise through the canals to view wild bottlenose dolphins

 Mandurah’s waterways are warm, shallow, protected and abundant with fish – meaning they’re an ideal home for dolphins.
 The Peel-Harvey Estuary is home to just over 80 resident dolphins, though there are hundreds more along the coast that occasionally pay a visit to Mandurah’s inland waterways.
 You’re likely to spot Mandurah dolphins from the shoreline, but if you’d prefer to get a little closer to them, hop on a cruise.
+Plus, RAC members save on e-vouchers from Mandurah Cruises.

 Wander through the Amaze Miniature Park